ekedonald/LEMP-Stack-Implementation-In-AWS/README.md

 * On your terminal, run the following command `cd Downloads` to go to the location of the `.pem` private key file.

-* Run the code shown below to change file permisssions for the `.pem` priavte key file:
+* Run the code shown below to change file permisssions of the `.pem` private key file:

 ```bash
 sudo chmod 0400 <private-key-name>.pem